Preclinical integration, 4.5 creditsPreklinisk integration, 4.5 hp

 - demonstrate the ability to apply attitudes, knowledge and skills from earlier semesters so that they can be to practical use in the future profession/ the work as psychologist

-On completion of this module, the student should be able to
+On completion of this part, the student should

 - demonstrate the ability to describe several of the areas of activity of the psychologist profession, reflect on common issues and difficulties in the psychologist's work and how these are handled

-- demonstrate the ability to reflect on different aspects of professional development, as of the psychologist's profession, the role of the psychologist, durability when working as a psychologist, issues and a professional attitude
+- demonstrate the ability to reflect on the role of the psychologist, the psychologist's profession, ethical issues and a professional attitude

 preclinical examination, 3.0 hp